Request a Callback

 If you have had eyelid surgery that has gone wrong due to medical negligence, the first step is to get in touch with our team.
 We will assess your case and let you know whether you are eligible to make an eyelid surgery claim.

-If you are eligible and choose to pursue the claim then we will review your clinical records that detail your eyelid surgery.
+If you are eligible and choose to pursue the claim then we will review the clinical records that detail your eyelid surgery.
 Following this, we will arrange for an independent, specialist surgeon to discuss the surgery with you and prepare a report on this.
 With the report, we will be able to determine the level of physical damage you have suffered as a direct result of negligence.
 The report will help us to determine how much compensation you could be awarded for your botched eyelid surgery.

 The next step following this will be to get in touch with the surgeon responsible for the procedure.
-This is an opportunity for the negligent professional to accept responsibility for the botched procedure, and they have up to four months to respond to this.
+This is an opportunity for the negligent professional to accept responsibility for the botched blepharoplasty, and they have up to four months to respond to this.

 If they do not respond or accept responsibility, the next stage is normally to commence court proceedings.
 However, the vast majority of clinical negligence cases are resolved before this becomes necessary.